-Three Companies Winning At Engineer to Order with Visual CPQ
+Two Companies Winning At Engineer to Order with Visual CPQ

 The engineer to order production approach has never been more profitable and accessible.
 This is mainly due to the recent evolution of visual CPQ solutions that automate the entire engineer to order process flow from sales to engineering and the shop floor.